P E D A G O G Y

-Visuals also help teach argumentation and underlying assumptions, or warrants - those fundamental beliefs taken for granted by the writer, beliefs and ideas we as readers also take for granted.
+Visuals can also teach argumentation and underlying assumptions, or warrants - those fundamental beliefs taken for granted by the writer, beliefs and ideas we as readers also take for granted.
 Single-panel cartoons (The New Yorker or political) are great for teaching implicit assumptions by asking what a reader needs to know in order to understand the joke or to create a caption to accompany a visual.

 One of the easiest ways to teach rhetoric, including ethos, pathos, logos and logical fallacies is through the use of visuals, especially TV advertisements and popular culture.